Stuart Fairchild Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have a 5.10 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.10).

-- The Royals rank 17th in baseball in home runs given up (74 total, 1.1 per game).
+- The Royals rank 14th in baseball in home runs allowed (74 total, 1.1 per game).

-- The right-hander's last time out was on Wednesday against the Miami Marlins, when he went seven innings, surrendering five earned runs while allowing six hits.
+- His most recent appearance came on Friday against the Baltimore Orioles, when the lefty went six innings, surrendering three earned runs while allowing eight hits.

+- In three games this season, the 26-year-old has amassed a 4.41 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .284 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.